-The Department for Work and Pensions (DWP), or Department for Communities (DfC) in Northern Ireland, look at several things in deciding whether to issue a funeral payment, including:

-- a) the applicant's benefits and possibly the benefits of some of the deceased person's family - b) whether they consider it reasonable for the applicant to have taken responsibility for the funeral.
+The DWP (or Department for Communities in Northern Ireland) look at two things in deciding whether to issue a funeral payment a) the applicant's benefits and possibly the benefits of some of the deceased's family and b) whether they consider it reasonable for the applicant to have taken responsibility for the funeral.
 The applicant also usually needs to be named on the funeral bill; if not it will need to be explained why.